BESSER-PEARL/User-Modeling-Language/README.md

 - [Preference](metamodel/Preference/)

+## Running the profiled editor frontend and the personalized conversational agent

+Information on starting the provided application is available in the [frontend's folder](frontend/).

 ## References
 The modeling language was mainly created based on the results from a systematic literature review on user modeling in model-driven engineering: [User Modeling in Model-Driven Engineering: A Systematic Literature Review](https://arxiv.org/abs/2412.15871).